ShunichiroT/EasiGP/README.md

      streamlit run main_app.py --server.address=0.0.0.0 --server.port=8501
      ```
    Note the compute node name shown by the scheduler (e.g. in your shell prompt, or via `squeue --me`) - you'll need it next.
-6. From your **local machine** (not the HPC), open a new terminal and set up an SSH tunnel to that compute node:
+5. From your **local machine** (not the HPC), open a new terminal and set up an SSH tunnel to that compute node:
    ```
    ssh -N -L 8501:<COMPUTE_NODE_NAME>:8501 <YOUR_ACCOUNT>@<YOUR_HPC_LOGIN_ADDRESS>
    ```
    For example, on UQ's Bunya cluster: `ssh -N -L 8501:bun128:8501 USERNAME@bunya.rcc.uq.edu.au`.
 Leave this terminal open for as long as you're using EasiGP.
-7. Open `http://localhost:8501` in your browser.
+6. Open `http://localhost:8501` in your browser.
-8. When you're done, close the browser tab, stop the SSH tunnel (`Ctrl+C` in that terminal), and end your interactive job (`exit`, or however your scheduler expects you to release it).
+7. When you're done, close the browser tab, stop the SSH tunnel (`Ctrl+C` in that terminal), and end your interactive job (`exit`, or however your scheduler expects you to release it).

 ##### Bunya (UQ) or Gadi (NCI) users: an easier option using a virtual desktop

-If you're on UQ's Bunya or NCI's Gadi, there's a simpler alternative to steps 4-8 above: both offer a **virtual desktop** - a full graphical Linux desktop, running on a compute node, that opens directly in your own browser.
-Since your browser and the compute node running EasiGP end up in the same place, this skips the separate interactive-job and SSH-tunnel steps entirely - you just open a terminal *inside* the virtual desktop for step 3 and 5 above, then open a second browser tab (e.g. Firefox) *inside that same desktop* for step 7, instead of tunnelling back to your own machine.
+If you're on UQ's Bunya or NCI's Gadi, there's a simpler alternative to steps 3-7 above: both offer a **virtual desktop** - a full graphical Linux desktop, running on a compute node, that opens directly in your own browser.
+Since your browser and the compute node running EasiGP end up in the same place, this skips the separate interactive-job and SSH-tunnel steps entirely - you just open a terminal *inside* the virtual desktop for step 2 and 4 above, then open a second browser tab (e.g. Firefox) *inside that same desktop* for step 6, instead of tunnelling back to your own machine.

 - **Bunya**: go to [onBunya](https://bunya-ondemand.rcc.uq.edu.au/pun/sys/dashboard) and launch a desktop session from **Interactive Apps** (see UQ RCC's [OnDemand Guide](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/OnDemand-Guide.md) for the full walkthrough).
-This already *is* your interactive job, so step 4 above isn't needed - open a terminal from within the desktop and continue from step 3.
+This already *is* your interactive job, so step 3 above isn't needed - open a terminal from within the desktop and continue from step 2.
   - If you've separately set up EasiGP's conda environment on Bunya (Option B below) and added conda's own initialisation to your `.bashrc`, onBunya's own desktop sessions won't start until that's removed (`conda init --reverse`) - see UQ RCC's guide for details.
 This doesn't apply to the Apptainer route described here on its own.
 - **Gadi**: go to the [Australian Research Environment (ARE)](https://are.nci.org.au/) and launch a **VDI** (Virtual Desktop Infrastructure) session (see this [Gadi/ARE platform guide](https://acdguide.github.io/BigData/platforms/platforms-nci-gadi.html) for more background).
-Open a terminal from within the desktop and continue from step 3.
+Open a terminal from within the desktop and continue from step 2.
-  - Gadi's compute nodes (including VDI sessions) typically don't have general internet access - this doesn't affect the Light version at all, but may prevent the Full version's Claude Code/FLASH-P (Mitsanis et al., 2026) features from reaching Anthropic's API from inside a VDI session.
-Check with NCI if you specifically need internet access from a VDI session for this.
+  - Gadi's compute nodes (including VDI sessions) typically don't have general internet access - this doesn't affect the Light version at all, but may prevent the Full version's Claude Code/FLASH-P (Mitsanis et al., 2026) features from reaching Anthropic's API from inside a VDI session, and may also mean option 2a above (building directly from Docker Hub) doesn't work from a VDI session either, even though it might from the login node - option 2b (via a `.tar` file) always works regardless.
+Check with NCI if you specifically need internet access from a VDI/compute-node session for this.

 #### Building the image files yourself

-If you're the one preparing `EasiGP.tar`/`EasiGP_light.tar` for others (e.g. you have the EasiGP Dockerfile and want to build fresh images), see the Dockerfile's own comments for the exact `docker build` commands, including the `--build-arg INSTALL_FLASHP=false` option used to produce the Light version.
-Once built, `docker save -o EasiGP.tar easigp` produces the tar file used in the steps above.
+If you're the one preparing/publishing these images (e.g. you have the EasiGP Dockerfile and want to build and push fresh ones to Docker Hub), see the Dockerfile's own comments for the exact `docker build` commands, including the `--build-arg INSTALL_FLASHP=false` option used to produce the Light version.

 ---